The Good: Moments of character, Some engaging plots, Good performances

 Matt Smith grows and develops as The Doctor in the sixth season of Doctor Who!
 Smith stops playing The Doctor as simple and goofy for the bulk of Doctor Who Season 6.
 Smith is able to portray the serious side of The Doctor extraordinarily well.
 He has the ability to play intense and vengeful, with eyes that actually radiate emotion and the moments he plays snarky or ironic, he pulls off as well.
 But the shock of Matt Smith's performance coming on the heels of his very goofy first season portrayals of The Doctor is intense and well-executed, which renews one's faith in the idea that Steven Moffat might know just what to do with his talented performers.

-Ultimately, the sixth season of Gilmore Girls is a little more erratic than it is supposed to be; but it is intense and smart when it keeps focused on the clever main narrative.
+Ultimately, the sixth season of Doctor Who is a little more erratic than it is supposed to be; but it is intense and smart when it keeps focused on the clever main narrative.

 For more information on this season, be sure to check out the episodes encompassed in it.
 They are individually reviewed at: